StanPlatinum/HYBRID/README.md

-# ROP-detection-in-VM

-This is derived from a malware detection project from our lab.
+# Detecting ROP attacks from outside

-Shortly, I build a kBouncer to Xen for detecting ROP attack in guest-VMs using Intel LBR.
+Shortly, it is a method of detecting ROP attack in guest-VMs using Intel LBR.

 --------------------------------------------------------------